AdaMartin18010/FormalScience/docs/Matter/FormalModel/Software/WorkFlow/analysis/model/workflow_analysis14.md

 }
 ```

-### B. 效应执行器 (Effect Handlers)
+### 1.8.2 B. 效应执行器 (Effect Handlers)

 - **职责**: Effect Handlers are the components responsible for actually performing the side effects requested by Cells (e.g., making the HTTP call, writing to the database, interacting with a message queue).
 - **定位**: They typically run as separate, potentially distributed services or libraries accessible by the Fabric nodes.
-They are *not* part of the Cell's business logic.
+They are _not_ part of the Cell's business logic.
 - **解耦**: The Fabric acts as a mediator between Cells and Effect Handlers.
-A Cell only declares the *type* of effect it needs; the Fabric routes this request to the appropriate, configured Handler.
+A Cell only declares the _type_ of effect it needs; the Fabric routes this request to the appropriate, configured Handler.
 This decouples business logic from the specific implementation of the interaction (e.g., using `reqwest` vs. `hyper` for an HTTP call).
 - **可靠性**: Effect Handlers should ideally be designed for idempotency or provide mechanisms for it.
 The Fabric layer adds reliability around the Handler execution (retries, timeouts, circuit breaking).

 - **配置**: The Fabric needs configuration to map specific `Effect` types (and potentially parameters within them, like API endpoint URLs) to the corresponding Handler instances or services.

 - **Rust Trait 示例 (概念)**: